SWTOR-Slicers/WikiPedia/README.md

 ### To learn about the usage of the tools available in this GitHub, please access our **[WikiPedia](https://github.com/SWTOR-Extractors-Modders-Dataminers/WikiPedia/wiki)**.

-We encourage you to join our **[Discord server](https://discord.gg/XfHFjSN)**, where you will be able to interact with fellow hobbyists in a more immediate manner and find help if you get stuck.
+Also, we encourage you to join our **[Discord server](https://discord.gg/XfHFjSN)**, where you will be able to interact with fellow hobbyists in a more immediate manner and find help if you get stuck.